sukh-j-14/FinGenie-MoneySplit-Prototype/README.md

 ## Contributing

 Contributions are welcome!
 Please open issues or submit pull requests for improvements and bug fixes.

-## License

-*(Specify your license here, e.g., MIT, Apache 2.0, etc.)*